-Laura has been a Pet Partners evaluator since March of 2018.
-She passed her first Delta Society (the forerunner of Pet Partners) evaluation in 2002 with her first therapy dog, Bob, and joined Denver Pet Partners in 2014 after passing her first evaluation with her current partner, Addie.
+Laura has been a Pet Partners evaluator since 2018.
+She passed her first Delta Society (the forerunner of Pet Partners) evaluation in 2002 with her first therapy dog, Bob, and joined Denver Pet Partners in 2014 after passing her first evaluation with her partner Addie.
 Laura also serves on the Board of Directors of Denver Pet Partners.
-In 2017 she received the Animals and Human Health (AHH) Certificate from the Institute for Human-Animal Connection (IHAC) at the University of Denver, Graduate School of Social Work.
+She received the Animals and Human Health (AHH) certificate from the Institute for Human-Animal Connection (IHAC) at the University of Denver Graduate School of Social Work in 2017 and received the Canine-Assisted Intervention Specialist certificate in 2021.
 Laura is also a registered Animal-Assisted Crisis Response Handler.
 She loves to watch the variety of handlers and dogs that evaluate with DPP and learns something from each one.
 Contact Laura.

 Cris and Maddy (right) and then Cris and Scarlet passed their evaluations to be therapy teams in 2017.
 During the past three years, Cris has really enjoyed discovering which settings her girls do best in.
 From going to different environments, Cris has learned more about recognizing their strengths and what kinds of things they like (and don’t like) to do.
 Seeing the joy and comfort they bring to so many has encouraged Cris to be more involved with DPP and become an evaluator so that we can have even more teams out there doing the great work.
 Due to the pandemic, Cris was in the first class of Pet Partners Evaluators to take the exam completely virtually.
 It was challenging and very thorough!
 Contact Cris.